 Your urban arrow comes with a frame lock that holds the key when the lock is open.
 This makes it so you ALWAYS have a lock but this key is also the key to your expensive battery so always take your key with you.
 This key has numbers on it which would allow you to order a new key if you lose yours.
 I personally program this key number on to each bike’s motor along with the customers’ phone number.

 A freebie tip here, I add a little key tag with a label maker of the customers’ last name and phone number in case they lose their key someone can hopefully return it.
 I’m not going to get into the actual battery or battery hygiene, look for a complete video of Bosch ebike battery maintenance linked below.
-If you want to get started with your battery look below for a link to learn how to remove and install a bosch frame pack battery.

 Tip #10 PRACTICE!